 Nizar Farsakh is POMED’s Program Director for Civil Society Partnerships.
 Before joining POMED, he served for two years as the General Director of the General Delegation of the PLO to the U.S. Nizar has ten years of experience working in Palestine first as a research assistant in a Bethlehem-based NGO and then as the policy advisor to Palestinian negotiators on border-related issues from 2003 to 2008.
 In his last year in Ramallah, he was seconded to the Palestinian Prime Minister Salam Fayyad.
 Nizar is also a leadership trainer focusing on public narrative, community organizing, and adaptive leadership and is affiliated to the Harvard Kennedy School of Government.
 Nizar holds a MA in International Boundary Studies from King’s College London and a Masters in Public Administration from the Harvard Kennedy School.
 He is fluent in Arabic, English, French, and Italian.

-Alex Russell is POMED’s Dialogue Programs Associate.
+Alex Russell is POMED’s Program Associate and Editor of the Tunisia Weekly Update.
 Prior to serving in this capacity, he was a research assistant at POMED.
 He previously taught English at the Universities of Alexandria and Mansoura in Egypt as a Fulbright Fellow and studied Arabic in Tangier, Morocco as a recipient of the U.S. Department of State’s Critical Language Scholarship.
 He is a graduate of Northwestern University, where he earned a B.A. in Middle Eastern Studies and Psychology.

 Hanan Abdul Hadi